GLOSSARY OF INSURANCE TERMS

 Medicare Part D – Stand-Alone – stand-alone Part D coverage written through individual contracts; stand-alone Part D coverage written through group contracts and certificates; and Part D coverage written on employer groups where the reporting entity is responsible for reporting claims to the Centers for Medicare & Medicaid Services (CMS).

-Medicare Supplement – Insurance coverage sold on an individual or group basis to help fill the “gaps” in the protections granted by the federal Medicare program.
-This is strictly supplemental coverage and cannot duplicate any benefits provided by Medicare.
+Medicare Supplement – Insurance coverage sold on an individual or group basis to help fill the “gaps” in the protections granted the federal Medicare program.
+This is strictly supplemental coverage and cannot duplicate any benefits provided Medicare.
 It is structured to pay part or all of Medicare’s deductibles and co-payments.
-It may also cover some services and expenses not covered by Medicare.
+It may also cover some services and expenses not covered Medicare.
 Also known as Medigap” insurance.

 Medigap – supplementary private health insurance products to Medicare insurance benefits.